Rooftopping - the evolution of New Urban Leisure Activity

 And I asked myself: What does these peculiarities say about the societies we are part of?

 Fig. 2: Silhouette of a young male enjoying the sunset on a rooftop in Frankfurt's financial district.

-Fig. 3: Ancient name tags inside the middle tower of Cologne's cathedral.
+Fig. 3: Ancient name tags inside the middle tower of Vienna's cathedral.

 Frankfurt is not New York, of course.
 But urban explorers were born here, too.
 It is difficult to say how many, because they used to do their things mostly under cover.
 For me it is cheering to trace back this spirit.

 6 years ago, I talked to an acquainted schoolmate.
 By coincidence it turned out he has been on the crane of then already demolished Henninger Turm - which was a gigantic abandoned grain tower of 120 meters hight.
 The local explorers in Frankfurt never developed into something that could be called "a scene".
 They were more referred to a handful of isolated small groups of friends who just did "their thing".
 Very much like other teenagers coming together for a barbeque on a sunny afternoon.
 A real name for their activities as well as an interest from the outside didn’t really exist.
 The brewery relict Henninger Turm, an abandoned office building at the Eschersheimer Landstraße and a vacant university tower had been the objects of interest of the curious youth for years.
 The local Parkour people simply called their nightly climbing activities on multilevel car parks and other building sites a "roof mission".The first meetings with officials were relaxed.
 On the roofs window cleaners allowed us to stay for a while.
 Police went for some small talk down the crane at 2 am.
 But of course: every meeting in which those parties were involved meant two steps closer to trouble.

 In Frankfurt, a city of 730.000 habitants, it took about seven years to really heat up the conflict with this new sub-cultural activity.